What is Form 8938? FATCA Filing Requirements for US Expats

 • Whether you have an interest in a specified foreign financial asset

-• Whether you meet the reporting threshold
+• Whether the value of your financial assets meets the reporting threshold

 How do I file Form 8938?

-Form 8938 is a two-page document with six parts.
+Form 8938 is a two-page document that contains six parts.
+Below, we walk you through an example.

 Identifying information